-The sales and distribution activities in France are of vital importance and currently consist of SAS Lerøy Seafood France, which as well as two fish-cuts, has a sales office in Boulogne.
+The sales and distribution activities in France are of vital importance and currently consist of SAS Lerøy Seafood France, which has two fish-cuts and a sales office in Boulogne.

 In 2014, the Group started sales and distribution activities in Spain with the establishment of Lerøy Processing Spain.
-This company is enjoying a rapid pace of development.
-It not only runs a modern factory on the outskirts of Madrid, but also opened two new factories for ready meals in 2017.
-Developments in Spain are very exciting, and the Group is confident that it is well-positioned for sustained positive development.
+This company is enjoying a rapid pace of development, and recently opened a total of four factories (Madrid, Barcelona, Valencia and Alicante) that supply fresh seafood products to around 950 supermarkets every day.
+Developments in Spain are promising, and the Group is confident that it has a solid position for sustained positive development.

 Lerøy Seafood Group ASA has shareholdings in several associates.
 The largest of these are Norskott Havbruk AS, Seafood Danmark A/S and Seistar Holding AS.

 For some time now, the Group has had a working relationship with Brdr.
 Schlie in Denmark.
-In 2013, the parties entered into a joint venture and founded Lerøy Schlie A/S, with a 50% stake each.
-At the start of 2017, Lerøy sold its shares in Lerøy Schlie A/S and Norway Seafoods Group's operations in Denmark to Seafood International A/S. Seafood International A/S later changed its name to Seafood Danmark A/S, and the Group owns one third of the shares in the Danish company.
-In recent years, Norway Seafoods Group's activities in Denmark have been very challenging, but developments for the Danish companies in 2017 have been positive.
+In 2013, the parties entered into a joint venture and founded Lerøy Schlie AS, with a 50% stake each.
+At the start of 2017, Lerøy sold its shares in Lerøy Schlie A/S and Norway Seafoods Group's operations in Denmark to Seafood International A/S. Seafood International A/S changed its name to Seafood Danmark A/S, and the Group owns one third of the shares in the Danish company.

 Local roots, global perspective

-Every day, over 4,000 Lerøy employees contribute to the supply of Norwegian seafood equivalent to five million meals in more than 70 different countries.
+Every day, over 4,200 Lerøy employees contribute to the supply of Norwegian seafood corresponding to five million meals in more than 70 different countries.

 Today, Lerøy is a world-leading seafood corporation, supplying thousands of different products to retailers, restaurants, canteens and hotels worldwide.